origen-workshop/origen-workshop.github.io/pages/submissions.md

 ### Attendee Support

-We will provide a limited number of grants, with support from the Artificial Intelligence Journal's [31st Call for Funding Opportunities for Promoting AI Research](https://aij.ijcai.org/funding-opportunities-for-promoting-ai-research/) (under the name First Workshop on Friction in Language Modeling), to help defray travel and attendance costs.
+We will provide a limited number of grants, with support from the Artificial Intelligence Journal (AIJ)'s [31st Call for Funding Opportunities for Promoting AI Research](https://aij.ijcai.org/funding-opportunities-for-promoting-ai-research/) (under the name First Workshop on Friction in Language Modeling), to help defray travel and attendance costs.
 Applications for these grants will open after the accepted papers are announced.

+### Best Paper Award

+A Best Paper Award will be given to recognize excellent research contributions from among the accepted papers, toward the workshop themes of trust and reliance in AI.
+The award comes with a certificate of recognition and a cash award.
+For 2025, the financial award is $250 and comes from the AIJ support funding provided to the workshop.